+For information on Native Peoples, see the section on Native Peoples of the Americas in the Resource Supplement to this Framework.

+For example, students consult the interactive Massachusetts slave census of 1754 to discover how many enslaved persons lived in their community in 1754 and draw conclusions about labor in the North.

+For information on African Americans, see the section on African and African-American History in the Resource Supplement to this Framework.

+For example, students consult resources from the National Park Service such as American Indians and the American Revolution and Patriots of Color to discover the diversity of soldiers in the American Revolution, and how they chose whether to support the Patriot or the Loyalist cause.

+See Swan, Kathy, et. al., The College, Career, and Civic Life Framework, 66-68.

+Students might use current archaeological research from websites such as Archaeology (the Archaeological Institute of America).

+Students might discuss images of rock art in Africa, rock art of Australia, or the cave paintings of Lascaux in France.

+Brown, Cynthia Stokes.
+(2009).
+“What is a Civilization, Anyway?”
+World History Connected Volume 6, Number 3.

+Note that while “the Middle East” is a commonly used term, there is no universally accepted list of countries that compose this area; different people will create different “Middle Easts” depending on whether they are using a strategic, historical, cultural, religious, physical geographical, or other lens.
+Note that Greece has been included both in this list and in the list of European countries.

-Note that Islam, which developed in the 7th century CE, is beyond the time period for grade 7.
-Its development and influence is addressed in the World History I and II standards; teachers who wish to include the history of Islam in middle school should consult standards World History I Standards 1-4.
+Note that the beginnings of Islam on the Arabian Peninsula are addressed in grade 6.
+Its further development and influence are addressed in the World History I and II standards.

 Note that the Byzantine Empire is addressed in High School World History I.

-See Appendix E for links to key primary documents for United States History and Civics
+See Appendix D for annotations of primary sources and links to key and suggested primary sources for United States History and Civics

 Students may need help in reading these documents closely because the 18th-century language and sentence structure is complex and unfamiliar.

-Useful resources for this section include Landmark Cases of the Supreme Court (Street Law, Inc., and the Supreme Court Historical Society), the Official Website of the Supreme Court, The Supreme Court for Educators (Public Broadcasting System/WNET), the Bill of Rights Institute, and the National Constitution Center.
+Useful resources for this section include Landmark Cases of the Supreme Court (Street Law, Inc., and the Supreme Court Historical Society), the Official Website of the Supreme Court, The Supreme Court for Educators (Public Broadcasting System/WNET), Oyez (Cornell’s Legal Information Institute, LII), Chicago-Kent College of Law and Justia.com), the Bill of Rights Institute, and the National Constitution Center.
+See additional resources in the Supplement to the History and Social Science Curriculum Framework, under Civics.

 Under Article I, Section 8, Congress has the power “to make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers vested by this Constitution in the Government of the United States, or any Department or Officer thereof.”

+Mendez v.
+Westminster School District of Orange County, California (1946) is regarded as a precedent for the Brown challenge to “separate but equal” schools.
+In this California class action suit, Mexican Americans sued to dismantle California’s system of schools segregated on the basis of national origin.
+See Mendez v.
+Westminster: Desegregating California’s Schools, a video interview with Sylvia Mendez, historians, and legal scholars.

-Useful websites include Commonwealth of Massachusetts: Your Government and the Massachusetts Municipal Association
+Useful websites for the study of state and local government include Commonwealth of Massachusetts: Your Government, the Massachusetts Municipal Association, and individual city or town websites.